ejeej/Python_Misc/README.md

-# python-misc
+# Home tasks from Python course at HSE

-Home tasks from Python course at HSE
+Here are my solutions for several home tasks on Python course at HSE.